-Although the Summit is taking place in Malmö, the focus of the event itself is international and will target transnational situations.
-In close cooperation with executive partners Rainbow Railroad, Amnesty International and Human Rights Watch with the strong support of regional organizations working with the LGBTI+ refugee community, we are aiming for an inclusive event, covering contemporary situations and discussions.
+The Summit is taking place in Malmö, but the focus of the event itself is international and will target transnational situations.
+In close cooperation with executive partners Rainbow Railroad, ORAM, Amnesty International and Human Rights Watch with the strong support of regional organizations working with the LGBTI+ refugee community and UNHCR, we are aiming for an inclusive event, covering contemporary situations and discussions.

 Immigration is a subject which generates significant public debate all over the world, including in Denmark and Sweden.
 These discussions are often seen as separate from discussions about LGBTI+ inclusion.
 LGBTI+ immigrants, asylum-seekers and refugees are often marginalized in discussions about the challenges facing the LGBTI+ community.
 Dedicating a full day to the topic will create space for in-depth exchanges and discussions.